 - Utilize the Management Record system to document all client encounters in a timely manner

-- Prepare funding proposals for mental health and addiction programs and initiatives, as requested
+- Participate in the preparation of funding proposals for mental health and addiction programs and initiatives, as requested

 - Develop promotional materials and information for health promotion initiatives

 - Attend and participate on community and organizational committees as required.

 - Assist individuals to identify their need for treatment programs

 - Liaise with community agencies and supports

 - Complete treatment centre referrals